Inflectra/rapise-documentation/docs/Guide/test_to_play_selector.md

 ## Usage

 ### Recording and Playback

-To perform playback or recording within the testing framework, you must have a test case or a [Module / Page Object](Frameworks/pageobjects.md) as the target for execution or recording, respectively.
-If Rapise detects an active test case or Page Object, it will be automatically selected, and you just need to click the *OK* button.
+To perform playback or recording within the testing framework, you must specify a test case or a [Module / Page Object](Frameworks/pageobjects.md) as the target for execution or recording, respectively.
+If Rapise detects an active test case or Page Object, it will be automatically selected, and you simply need to click the *OK* button.

-Since Rapise 8.1 it is possible to **select multiple test cases for playback**.
-After execution Rapise displays a combined report.
-Status of each test case execution is reflected with icon colors in the Object Tree view.
-Also you may use `Last Report` menu item of the popup menu for a test case to view individual reports. <a class="headerlink" href="#execute-multiple-test-cases" title="Permanent link">¶</a>
+Starting with Rapise 8.1, it is possible to **select multiple test cases for playback**.
+After execution, Rapise displays a combined report.
+The status of each test case execution is reflected by icon colors in the Object Tree view.
+You can also use the `Last Report` menu item from the popup menu for a test case to view individual reports. <a class="headerlink" href="#execute-multiple-test-cases" title="Permanent link">¶</a>

 ### Test Execution Parameters

-This section may be also displayed standalone by choosing `Test > Playback Settings` menu item (requires Rapise 8.2+).
+This section can also be accessed independently by selecting the `Test > Playback Settings` menu item (requires Rapise 8.2+).

 ![Test Execution Parameters](./img/test_execution_parameters_dialog.png)

 #### Parameters

 The bottom section of the dialog allows you to set test parameters.
-If you need to modify standard parameters related to test execution, you can add missing ones by clicking the *Parameters...* button, which opens the [Choose Parameters](test_param_chooser.md) dialog.
+If you need to modify standard test execution parameters, or add new ones, click the *Parameters...* button to open the [Choose Parameters](test_param_chooser.md) dialog.

-If you want to specify additional framework-specific parameters, you can do so in the Spira Dashboard [Parameters Editor](spira_dashboard_2.md).
+To specify additional framework-specific parameters, use the Spira Dashboard [Parameters Editor](spira_dashboard_2.md).

 #### Configurations

-Expand *Configurations...* to apply one of defined [Configurations](./Frameworks/parameters.md#configurations).
+Expand *Configurations...* to apply one of the defined [Configurations](./Frameworks/parameters.md#configurations).
 Requires Rapise 8.1+.

 ## See Also